osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 The Consumer sends packets for the original validator set.

 TODO: Validator set updates are not yet supported.
-Only the original validator set is sync after IBC connection establishment at the moment.
+Only the original validator set is sent once after IBC connection establishment at the moment.

 We use a CRDT-based algorithm to maintain a consistent view of the validator set regardless